Train a Model

 image_uri

 – Specify the training container image URI.
-In this example, the SageMaker XGBoost training container URI is specified usingsagemaker.image_uris.retrieve
+In this example, the SageMaker AI XGBoost training container URI is specified usingsagemaker.image_uris.retrieve

 . -